Kostykins/ImageAnnotationWidget/README.md

 How to Use.
 ---------------------
-To use the Image annotation wisget you must have the BokehJS project
+To use the Image annotation widget you must have the BokehJS project

 Replace the "vendor" and "tool" folders of the Bokehjs project with these folders.